MardokUA/Channels-Flows-student-task/Reamde.md

       assets -> [Al Pacino, Pacman], query -> _pac_.
 Only [Pacman] should be found.
 * depending on the request, the mechanism must search among all content or according to the type specified in the request
+* program should work and make requests to the [SearchEngine] until user types "exit" (in any letter case)